ryantd42/NY-Legislative-Git/2023/A1057C-2023/bill.md

- by the purchaser of such service of a total amount in excess of  twenty- five  dollars  shall  provide  that in the event that the seller of such service does not furnish to the purchaser the specified  certain  number of  social  referrals  for  two  or more successive months the purchaser shall have the option to cancel the contract and to receive a refund  of all  monies  paid  pursuant to the cancelled contract with the exception that the seller shall be  entitled  to  retain  as  a  cancellation  fee fifteen  per  cent of the cash price or a pro rata amount for the number of referrals furnished to the purchaser, whichever is  greater.
+ by the purchaser of such service of a total amount in excess of  twenty- five  dollars  shall  provide  that in the event that the seller of such service does not furnish to the purchaser the specified  certain  number of  social referrals, OR IN CASE OF AN ONLINE DATING SERVICE WITH SEARCH FUNCTIONALITY OR ALGORITHM OR LOCATION BASED MATCHING, ANY SOCIAL REFER- RAL, for two or more successive months  the  purchaser  shall  have  the option to cancel the contract and to receive a refund of all monies paid pursuant  to  the  cancelled contract with the exception that the seller shall be entitled to retain as a cancellation fee fifteen  per  cent  of the  cash  price  or  a  pro  rata  amount  for  the number of referrals furnished to the purchaser, whichever is greater.
 Every such  contract shall  set forth in the contract and in the bill of rights the manner in which such services provider determines its cancellation fee pursuant to this subdivision.
-THIS SUBDIVISION SHALL NOT APPLY TO AN ONLINE DATING SERVICE WHERE THE USER CAN USE A  SEARCH  FUNCTIONALITY OR IS PRESENTED WITH POSSIBLE MATCHES.
-  5. Every  contract for social referral service shall provide that the seller will not without the prior written consent of the purchaser sell, assign or otherwise transfer for business or for any  other  purpose  to
- A. 1057--B  3
+ A. 1057--C  3

- any  person any information and material of a personal or private nature acquired from a purchaser  directly  or  indirectly  including  but  not limited  to  answers  to  tests and questionnaires, photographs or back- ground information.
+  5. Every contract for social referral service shall provide  that  the seller will not without the prior written consent of the purchaser sell, assign  or  otherwise  transfer for business or for any other purpose to any person any information and material of a personal or private  nature acquired  from  a  purchaser  directly  or  indirectly including but not limited to answers to tests and  questionnaires,  photographs  or  back- ground information.
   5-a.
 Every  contract for a social referral service shall provide each purchaser with the unilateral right to place his or  her  membership  on